 Note10 lite: Red, Silver (possibly Aura) & Blackhttps://t.co/Ehytkwaxlt

 — Ishan Agarwal (@ishanagarwal24) November 11, 2019

-Either way, expect at least three all-new and improved Galaxy S smartphones to arrive in Feb-March following a February launch event to kickoff 2020.
+Either way, expect at least three all-new and improved Galaxy S smartphones to arrive shortly after the February 11th launch event.
 They’ll be awesome albeit expensive devices.
 Before you go, here’s what we want to see from the Galaxy S20.